 Nick Stanton, current councillor for Riverside ward and former council leader who was critcised for lack of transparency after selecting Lend Lease as the council’s development partner in 2007, is now an Associate Director for property development PR company ‘Curtin & Co’.
 On Stanton’s profile page for the company he writes “I enjoy working on strategic allocations enabling controversial sites to come forward for development.”

-Under his list of major accomplishments he boasts “Winning approval at committee for a major development on a greenfield site” According to Private Eye, Lend Lease numbers among Curtin & Co’s clients on a number of projects, and Curtin is currently advising developers on the controversial Southwark Metals development in Bermondsey for which Stanton’s party received a donation.
+Under his list of major accomplishments he boasts “Winning approval at committee for a major development on a greenfield site” According to Private Eye, Lend Lease numbers among Curtin & Co’s clients on a number of projects, and Curtin is currently advising developers on the controversial Southwark Metals development in Bermondsey for which Stanton’s party (Lib Dems) received a donation.

 Current council leader Peter John who signed the E&C deal with Lend Lease in July 2010, is currently under investigation for not declaring tickets to the Olympic opening ceremony donated to him and his partner by Lend Lease.
 In March 2013, he was criticised for accepting an all-expenses-paid trip to Cannes paid for by Lend Lease.